A colonoscopy is a way for your doctor to see the part of your digestive system called the large intestine, or colon.

 Before your colonoscopy, you might want to ask your health care team these questions:

 Why do you recommend that I have a colonoscopy?

 Who will perform the colonoscopy?
+Where?

-What will happen during the colonoscopy?
+What will happen during the procedure?

-How long will the procedure take?
+How long will this test take?

+When will I learn the results?
 Who will explain the results to me?